Rei-ne/planty-x/README.md

-# Reine's Astro Website Template --WIP 🛠
+# Reine's Astro Website Template

 ## Website Template for a Plant and Gardening company - Planty'x